Learning-Infused Formal Reasoning: From Contract Synthesis to Artifact Reuse and Formal Semantics: Introduction

 Now we present our recent contributions.
-The workshop paper \cite{BegEtAl2025} offers a structured look at the challenges of turning informal, natural-language requirements into precise formal specifications.
+The paper \cite{BegEtAl2025} offers a structured look at the challenges of turning informal, natural-language requirements into precise formal specifications.
 It highlights how ambiguity, missing domain models, contextual gaps, and the instability of current LLMs jointly make consistent and reliable formalisation difficult.
 A key contribution is the introduction of the VERIFYAI research framework, which proposed to integrate LLMs with NLP pipelines, ontology-driven modelling, and artefact-reuse mechanisms to support semi-automated derivation of verifiable specifications.
 The paper also offers a focused synthesis of early state-of-the-art approaches--such as Req2Spec, SpecGen, AssertLLM, and nl2spec--systematically comparing how contemporary systems represent requirements, generate logical constraints, and interface with verification tools.
 Additionally, it reports empirical evaluations across multiple SMT solvers (Alt-Ergo, Z3, CVC4, CVC5) using Frama-C PathCrawler, providing comparative evidence on verification success rates and solver execution times that highlight practical feasibility limits of current formalisation pipelines.

 The more comprehensive study \cite{Beg2025Traceable} significantly extends these contributions by offering a large-scale synthesis of over one hundred studies that examine AI-enabled approaches to requirements formalisation, traceability, and verification.
-Unlike the narrower workshop analysis, \cite{Beg2025Traceable} maps broader landscape of LLM-based and AI-assisted techniques for translating informal requirements into formal specifications across diverse programming languages, specification notations, and verification backends, including model checkers and theorem provers.
+This work maps the broader landscape of LLM-based and AI-assisted techniques for translating informal requirements into formal specifications across diverse programming languages, specification notations, and verification backends, including model checkers and theorem provers.
 The survey categorises the dominant methodological patterns used in recent tools.
 These patterns range from pattern-based rule extraction to logical constraint inference and hybrid neuro-symbolic pipelines.
 The survey also identifies ecosystem-level challenges that remain largely unresolved.
 These challenges include barriers to toolchain integration, insufficient traceability mechanisms, and limited reuse of existing specification artefacts.